Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 - For `- namespace`, please use one of the pre-approved namespace groups on the [.NET Azure SDK Guidelines Approved Namespaces list](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-namespaces-approved-list).
 This value will also provide the name for the shipped package, and should be of the form `Azure.<group>.<service>`.
 - `-sdkPath` takes the address of the root directory of sdk repo. e.g. /home/azure-sdk-for-net
 - `cadlRelativeFolder` takes the relative path of the cadl project folder in spec repo. e.g. specification/cognitiveservices/AnomalyDetector
+- `-additionalSubDirectories` takes the relative paths of the additional directories needed by the cadl project, such as share library folder, separated by semicolon if there is more than one folder.
 - `-commit` takes the commit of the github hash, e.g. ac8e06a2ed0fc1c54663c98f12c8a073f8026b90
 - `-repo` takes the `<owner>/<repo>` of the spec repo. e.g. Azure/azure-rest-api-specs
 - `-specRoot` takes the file system path of the spec repo. e.g. /home/azure-rest-api-specs